-stroke means a cerebrovascular event producing neurological sequela lasting at least 24 hours.
+stroke (of specified severity) means a cerebrovascular event producing neurological sequela lasting at least 24 hours.
 This requires clear evidence on a Computerised Tomography (CT), Magnetic Resonance Imaging (MRI) or similar scan that a stroke has occurred and of:

-- · infarction of brain tissue or - intracranial or subarachnoid haemorrhage.
+- infarction of brain tissue or - intracranial or subarachnoid haemorrhage.